rscircus/rscircus.github.io/_posts/2022-02-21-steps-to-do-after-installing-fedora-f35.md

 ### If you have Thinkpad think about tlp

-There are counter arguments, though... read that Fedora gains 30mins with default settings compared tlp.
+There are counter arguments, though... read that Fedora gains 30mins with default settings compared to tlp.
 Forgot where I read that, though.
 So, YMMV.

 ### Nice fonts